Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 58th, his on-base percentage ranks 48th, and he is 20th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 59th, his on-base percentage ranks 45th, and he is 19th in the league in slugging.

-- Devers has had an RBI in 53 games this year (42.1%), including 22 multi-RBI outings (17.5%).
+- In 53 games this season (41.7%), Devers has picked up an RBI, and in 22 of those games (17.3%) he had two or more.
 He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.